1. The Notebook

 8. A Walk to Remember

 This movie is about two very young lives.
 A prank on a guy by a high school senior Landon Carter popular goes wrong.
 He gets punished to join in after-school community service.
 As a community service worker, he stars as the lead in the school play.
 Then he seeks help from Jamie Sullivan, the reverend’s daughter because she is good at these kinds of activities.
 So he starts to spend time with her, but he did not expect to like her which he eventually does.
 This movie tells how sweet and sincere love can be, two eighteen-year-olds are deeply in love in North Carolina.
 They go through a painful phase, but they can’t do a thing about it because some inevitable truth comes out that humans can not fix.
 The affection between the two of them is inspirational.
-They are in a deep relationship in which they discover harsh truths that take the best of us a lifetime to learn.
+They are in a deep relationship in which they discover harsh truths that could take the best of us a lifetime to learn.

 Director: Adam Shankman